TapeWerm/YOLObot/README.md

 JOIN #chan,#chan $key,$key
 irc.domain.tld:$port
 ```
 List channels with no password last.
+# crontab Setup
 Enter `crontab -e` and add this to your crontab:
 ```
 * * * * * ~/YOLObotProd/Cron.sh > /dev/null 2>&1
 # &> does not work in crontab cause it uses sh, not bash